romilly/logseq-migration/ROADMAP.md

       1. creates a test copy.
       2. localizes it using this software and
       3. checks the result
+4. _Find a helpful collaborator_ who can help me set up GitHub actions to automate the tests!
-3. Package the application fopr `PyPi` and update the instructions.
+3. Package the application for `PyPi` and update the instructions.
-4. Add type hints and docstring comments to all the code.
+5. Add type hints and docstring comments to all the code.
-5. Generate documentation for collaborators.
+6. Generate documentation for collaborators.